Things to do in London in winter with kids

 Hit the high streets, seek out unique gifts and make time to break for delicious food and hot drinks.
 Covent Garden, Hamleys and Oxford Street are a must-do for a successful session of Christmas shopping in London.
 You can also buy gifts in Regent’s Street and admire the impressive decorations in London's luxury shop Harrods.

-5- Meet Santa
+6- Meet Santa

-6- New Year’s Eve fireworks
+8- New Year’s Eve fireworks

-Celebrate the New Year in style and admire the impressive Thameside firework display in central London.
+Celebrate the New Year in style and admire the impressive firework display in central London.
 Over 12,000 magnificent fireworks will be ignited into the sky on 31st December so prepare to be amazed.

-7- Winter pop ups
+9- Winter pop ups

 London is famous for its seasonal pop-ups, whether it's during summer or winter.
 This Christmas, discover a world of warm and toasty pop ups.

-8- New Year’s Day Parade
+11- New Year’s Day Parade

 On 1st January, the New Year’s Day Parade takes to the city’s historic streets once again.
 Over 8,500 performers take part in this great celebration of diversity, creativity and inspiration that surround the city of London.
 Arrive early to secure a good viewing spot.

-9- London Short Film Festival
+12- London Short Film Festival

-The London Short Film Festival is a vital moment in the UK film calendar and returns this January for its 20th edition.
-From 20th to 29th January 2023, discover eclectic and creative short films from all over the world.
+The London Short Film Festival is a vital moment in the UK film calendar and returns this January for its 21st edition.
+From 19th to 28th January 2024, discover eclectic and creative short films from all over the world.

-10- Winter Lights festival
+13- Winter Lights festival

-11- London Art Fair
+14- London Art Fair

-12- Chinese New Year
+15- Chinese New Year

-Things to do in London all winter
+What to do in London when it's very cold?

-13- Warm up in a pub
+16- Warm up in a pub

 There are plenty of pubs in London, but where is the best place to take a break from exploring the city and enjoy a delicious Sunday roast with your family?
 Venture into one of the city’s oldest pubs and discover that London has a plethora of historic pubs.
 And they all have a story to tell!

-14- Treat yourself with some comfort food
+17- Treat yourself with some comfort food

 The cold weather makes the wintry season the best time to tuck-in to delicious treats and hearty meals.
 Indulge in Christmas dinner, afternoon tea, delicious mince pies or a tasty Sunday roast during your days out in London.

-15- Go on a winter walk
+18- Enjoy a winter walk

 Parks are lovely all year round.
 They are particularly beautiful in winter, with all those crunchy leaves, frosty trees and misty views.
 And if it does happen to sprinkle a bit of the white stuff, then there's not many better places to enjoy it.